Andrewodwyer/Cork-City-Ghost-Tours/README.md

 - This form asks for the following.
 First Name, Last name, Email Address, Phone number, Booking Date & Your message.
 - All fields are required and a valid email address (including @,) needs to be entered.
 - After filling in all the required forms, the user will be prompted to submit the form with the “Send” button.
+- Behind the form is the map and a transparent green overlay.

 ![Book](documentation/images/Form.png)